-Newark looking to be second city to guarantee counsel for evictions
+Newark becomes third city to enact right to counsel for evictions

 UPDATE: initiative takes step forward